vega-studio/deltav/docs/API/Math/quaternion.md

 Parameters:

 * forward: direction to look at
-* up: up dirction for the "look at" action
+* up: up direction for the "look at" action
 * q: (optional) a quaternion that will be filled by the result if provided

 Returns: